techrail/bark/README.md

 ## Installation

-Bark uses go modules.
-You can install bark using docker as well.

-(To be expanded after some more work is done and we have released version 1.0)

-# Setup
+### Install it yourself

-Following are the steps to set up the library on a machine after cloning the repository:
+If you have go version 1.20 or above installed, following are the steps to set up Bark on a machine after cloning the repository:

 - Set the appropriate value for `DATABASE_URL` environment variable.
 The `DATABASE_URL` should be of the format `postgres://username:password@host:port/db?sslmode=disable`.
 For example: `export DATABASE_URL="postgres://vaibhav:mypassword@127.0.0.1:5432/log_db?sslmode=disable"`
 - Navigate to the directory containing the `go.mod` file.
-- Install the dependencies using the command `go get .`
+- ~~Install the dependencies using the command `go get .`~~ The dependencies are included in the `vendor` directory in the codebase, so you don't need to install them separately.
 - To create the required tables navigate to the `_nocode/db/migrations` folder.
 Copy SQL commands from all the `.up.sql`, and run them in the `psql` terminal.
 Or you can use a migration tool like [golang-migrate](https://github.com/golang-migrate/migrate)
 - Run the bark server using the command `go run main.go`